bgplab/bgplab/docs/ibgp/2-transit.md

           Network                Next Hop              Metric  AIGP       LocPref Weight  Path
  * >      10.0.0.3/32            -                     -       -          -       0       i
 ```

-!!!
-Warning
-    You might not have the 10.0.0.3/32 prefix in the BGP table on PE2 due to a bug in _netlab_ releases older than 1.6.4-post2.
-If that's the case, configure BGP on PE2 to advertise the PE2 loopback interface (see [Advertise IPv4 Prefixes to BGP Neighbors](../basic/3-originate.md) for more details).
-Even better: stop the lab, upgrade _netlab_, and restart the lab.

 The lack of BGP routes on PE2 shouldn't surprise you if you completed the *[Establish an IBGP Session Between WAN Edge Routers](1-edge.md)* lab exercise -- you already know you need an IBGP session between PE1 and PE2.